Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

     - Cal
         - Grabs a sword from the chest, pulls the sword in Vallen’s chest out, and hands him the new sword
     - Camille
-        - Casts ==Warding Bond== on Vallen, and moves to join Cordelia in front of him
+        - Casts <span style="color:rgb(197, 124, 22)">Warding Bond</span> on Vallen, and moves to join Cordelia in front of him
     - Soldier 2
         - Forces Kaya, Cordelia, and Camille to make DEX saves -- he throws bolos at us (long leather straps with rocks at each end, which warp around an enemy and engangles them)
         - ALL OF US ARE RESTRAINED :(